MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-desktop.md

 This setting only affects the desktop icon.
 It does not prevent users from connecting to the network or browsing for shared computers on the network.

+> [!NOTE]
-Note: In operating systems earlier than Microsoft Windows Vista, this policy applies to the My Network Places icon.
+> In operating systems earlier than Microsoft Windows Vista, this policy applies to the My Network Places icon.
 <!-- NoNetHood-Description-End -->

 <!-- NoNetHood-Editable-Begin -->